top of page

 GLOSSARY

-Here we use English unless there's good reason not to.
-These are some of the non-English, practice-related words one will hear at the Chicago Zen Center:
+Here we use English terms unless there's good reason not to (e.g., since zabuton simply means sitting mat, we just say mat).
+Still, there are limits to some translations, and below are some of the non-English, practice-related words one will hear at the Chicago Zen Center:

 Daisan: One-on-one meeting with a senior student concerning one's practice and practice-related concerns